josueahadi/dsa/README.md

 ## How to Run the Code

 1. Navigate to the `dsa/src/` directory.
-2. Run the following command to execute the TypeScript file:
+2. Run the following command to execute the JavaScript file:

    ```bash
    node UniqueInt.js